Adopt Regional Approaches to Improve Access to Durable Water Infrastructure

-Nearly 90% of the water systems in the United States serve less than 10,000 people and more than half serve less than 500 people.
-Struggling utilities have consolidated to provide high quality water and wastewater services, improve resilience, reduce costs to consumers, and modernize their water infrastructure.
+Nearly 90% of the water systems in the United States serve fewer than 10,000 people, and more than half serve fewer than 500 people.
+Some struggling systems have adopted regional approaches to provide higher quality water and wastewater services, improve financial and structural resilience, reduce costs to consumers, address workforce challenges, and modernize their water infrastructure.

-The Problem: Water systems are too small to succeed.
+The Problem: Many water systems are too small to succeed.

 There are about 50,000 community water systems that supply water to the same people year-round.
 By comparison, there are around 3,300 electric utilities, 2,600 internet service providers, and 54 state and territorial highway agencies.
 Small utilities that produce only a thousand gallons per day are disadvantaged by their size.
 They have a smaller user base to charge and are thus vulnerable to shocks such as population loss, changes in the local economy, or weather patterns.
 Additionally, small utilities have trouble hiring and retaining qualified operators, have few resources to improve their overall infrastructure, and are more likely to experience water quality violations.
 They often lack resources to keep track of and apply for government grants that are specifically targeted for small utilities.

-To resolve many of these concerns, there is a renewed effort across the country to take advantage of the process of physical or managerial consolidation, and to build partnerships.
-Importantly, system consolidation stands to promote health and financial equity because the smallest utilities disproportionately serve isolated, rural, and lower-income communities.
-Given the potential for the consolidation process to usurp the power of local governments, special attention must be paid to community perspectives and environmental justice concerns.
-We firmly believe that the current fragmentation of the water sector is not sustainable and aggressive but thoughtful consolidation is necessary to ensure high quality and affordable water services for all.
+To resolve many of these concerns, there is an effort across the country to leverage physical or managerial consolidation and partnerships to meet water infrastructure challenges.
+Importantly, regional approaches stand to expand and enhance access to safe, reliable, affordable drinking water, wastewater treatment, and stormwater management because the smallest utilities disproportionately serve isolated, rural, and lower-income communities.
+Given the potential for some regional approaches to usurp the power of local governments, special attention must be paid to community perspectives and concerns.
+We firmly believe that the current fragmentation of the water sector is not sustainable, and aggressive but thoughtful adoption of regional approaches is necessary to ensure high quality and affordable water services for all.

 Our Work in Action